Dr. Lee McGaan

 • The visual aid / slide show should be designed to support the oral presentation but appear in form like a "poster" presentation in the sciences (that is, highlight key background and findings and be understandable to a person who reads the slides without hearing the presentation.

-Presentations will be graded on the following basis: how clear your descriptions are of the article, its facts and conclusions; how clear and thoughtful your explanations are of the accuracy checking process are, how well documented your conclusions are (use of sources for confirmation), how insightful are your analysis of the "accuracy" of the major claims of the article, how insightful your overview of accuracy in media are, and how well organized and well delivered the presentation is (including the quality of support materials and visual aids, oral fluency, and team participation).
+Presentations will be graded on the following basis: how clear your descriptions are of the article, its facts and conclusions; how clear and thoughtful are your explanations of the accuracy checking process, how well documented your conclusions are (use of sources for confirmation), how insightful are your analysis of the "accuracy" of the major claims of the article including the quality of your search strategy, how insightful your overview of accuracy in media are, and how well organized and well delivered the presentation is (including the quality of support materials and visual aids, oral fluency, and team participation).

 Presentation Evaluation Form